LSM-based Storage Techniques: A Survey: LSM-tree Basics

-The partitioning optimization can be applied to the tiering merge policy as well.
-However, one major issue in doing so is that each level can then contain multiple SSTables with overlapping key ranges that must be ordered properly based on their recency to ensure correctness.
+The partitioning optimization can also be applied to the tiering merge policy.
+However, one major issue in doing so is that each level can contain multiple SSTables with overlapping key ranges.
+These SSTables must be ordered properly based on their recency to ensure correctness.
 Two possible schemes can be used to organize the SSTables at each level, namely vertical grouping and horizontal grouping.
-In both schemes, SSTables at each level are organized into groups.
+In both schemes, the SSTables at each level are organized into groups.
 The vertical grouping scheme groups SSTables with overlapping key ranges together so that the groups have disjoint key ranges.
-Thus, it can be viewed as an extension of the partitioned leveling merge policy to support tiering.
-Under the horizontal grouping scheme, each logical disk component, which is range-partitioned into a set of SSTables, serves as a group directly.
+Thus, it can be viewed as an extension of partitioned leveling to support tiering.
+Alternatively, under the horizontal grouping scheme, each logical disk component, which is range-partitioned into a set of SSTables, serves as a group directly.
 This allows a disk component to be formed incrementally based on the unit of SSTables.
 We will discuss these two schemes in detail below.

 An example of the vertical grouping scheme is shown in \reffigure{fig:partitioned-tiering-vertical}.
 In this scheme, SSTables with overlapping key ranges are grouped together so that the groups have disjoint key ranges.
 During a merge operation, all of the SSTables in a group are merged together to produce the resulting SSTables based on the key ranges of the overlapping groups at the next level, which are then added to these overlapping groups.
-For example in the figure, SSTables labeled 0-30 and 0-31 at level 1 are merged together to produce SSTables labeled 0-12 and 17-31, which are then added to the overlapping groups at level 2.
+For example in the figure, the SSTables labeled 0-30 and 0-31 at level 1 are merged together to produce the SSTables labeled 0-12 and 17-31, which are then added to the overlapping groups at level 2.
 Note the difference between the SSTables before and after this merge operation.
-Before the merge operation, SSTables labeled 0-30 and 0-31 have overlapping key ranges and both must be examined together by a query.
-However, after the merge operation, SSTables labeled 0-12 and 17-31 have disjoint key ranges and only one of them needs to be examined.
-It should also be noted that under this scheme SSTables are no longer strictly fixed-size since they are produced based on the key ranges of the overlapping groups at the next level instead of based on their sizes.
+Before the merge operation, the SSTables labeled 0-30 and 0-31 have overlapping key ranges and both must be examined together by a point lookup query.
+However, after the merge operation, the SSTables labeled 0-12 and 17-31 have disjoint key ranges and only one of them needs to be examined by a point lookup query.
+It should also be noted that under this scheme SSTables are no longer fixed-size since they are produced based on the key ranges of the overlapping groups at the next level.